mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 [The National Teacher] kept silence and sat down for a while and said, “Do you understand?”
 The emperor said, “I don’t understand.”
 And then the National Teacher said, “I have a disciple to whom I have transmitted the Teaching.”

 So finally the emperor said, “I don’t know.”
-But whatever kind of meaning of his answer, it doesn’t matter.
-Because there is no way to approach to him.
-So he said, I haven’t said.
-So after my death, ...
+But whatever kind of meaning of his answer, it doesn’t matter, because there is no way to approach to him.
+So he said, well, I have a disciple.
+So after my death, please ask my disciple what it means.

 ##### 55:46

-National Teacher said “I have a disciple to whom I have transmitted the Teaching, Tan Yuan, who is well versed in this matter.
+> The National Teacher said, “I have a disciple to whom I have transmitted the Teaching, Tan Yuan, who is well versed in this matter.
 Please summon him and ask him about it.”
+>
-After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
+> After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
 Tan Yuan said,
+>
 > South of Hsiang, north of T’an;

 That means – wherever.

 Life and death is not something limited by name or concept or philosophy or psychology, life is something which exists wherever.
-Eternal space, enteral time.
+Eternal space, eternal time.
 This is life.

 > – [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”

 Well, eternal life, eternal space and time is what?
 Can you make a sound?
 No. No matter how long you shake a bottle filled completely with water, you cannot make a sound, because there are not two.
 Completely one bottle; not bottle and water.
 That is one hand.

-So one hand cannot make a sound at random.
-So that is really total picture of life and death, which is called seamless monument, he really wanted to build up.
+One hand cannot make a sound at random.
+So that is really total picture of life and death, which is called seamless monument, [which] he really wanted to build up.

 To build up a seamless monument means not for him, for all sentient beings, for the disciples who are still alive ... to the future.
 You have to build a seamless monument – not for me, for you!